30/06/2026 | Te Tai Tokerau Northland / Te Tai Poutini West Coast / Otago / Waitaha Canterbury

 Believed to be the oldest surviving lemon tree in the country, the Hansen lemon tree in Rangihoua Heritage Park, Northland stands on the site where Māori and Europeans first began to live side by side.

-Today, over 150 people gathered to celebrate Ōkārito (local population = 30) becoming a Tohu Whenua site - acknowledging it as one of Aotearoa New Zealand’s must-dos.
+Today, over 150 people gathered to celebrate Ōkārito (usual population of 30) becoming a Tohu Whenua site - acknowledging it as one of Aotearoa New Zealand’s must-dos.

-Two war medals associated with the family of one of Northland’s most significant historic buildings returned home over the weekend.
+Two war medals associated with the Clendon family returned home over the weekend.

 16/05/2024 | Otago